 If your baby resorts to SIB due to toddler aggression or excitement, you need not worry, as this generally resolves once they are a little older.

 Make sure you do not shout or punish them for such behavior because it might give them attention and provoke them to do it more often.
-Instead, ignore their reaction and focus on distracting them by giving them their favorite toy, comforting them, or taking them outdoors for a while.
+Instead, ignore their reaction and focus on toddler self-soothing techniques like distracting them by giving them their favorite toy, comforting them, or taking them outdoors for a while.

 When Is It A Concern?

-Although SIB is common among toddlers, it could indicate an underlying medical or psychological condition in some cases.
-If your child’s SIB persists even after five years of age, it might be a sign of developmental disabilities (1).
+Although SIB is common among toddlers, it could sometimes indicate an underlying medical or psychological condition If your child’s SIB persists even after five years of age, it might be a sign of developmental disabilities (1).